2 Tools for Getting Started on a Writing Project (By Avoiding the Trap of Perfectionism)

-Taking the time to "warm up" your creativity before you start dabbling with an important writing project helps take the pressure off.
+Taking the time to "warm up" your creativity before you start working on an important writing project helps take the pressure off.
 Because you're not working on your story — the one that it feels so important to get right — you don't have to worry so much about the quality of whatever you write in response to the prompt.

-What's more, by giving yourself a few minutes to write purely for the fun of it, you give yourself a chance to remember that writing is pleasurable.
+What's more, by taking a few minutes to write purely for the fun of it, you give yourself a chance to remember that writing is pleasurable.
 And tapping into the joy of creativity often inspires more creativity.
-It softens us up so that we're able to approach our project from within the creative flow instead of beating at it with a figurative stick.
+It softens us up so we're able to approach our project from within the creative flow instead of beating at it with a figurative stick.

 Don't be surprised if writing responses to a few prompts gets your creativity so turned on that you find yourself diving into your intended project in spite of all the hangups you had a few minutes before.